Law School Finals: How to Prepare for Test Day Beyond the Books

 You have to condition it.

-Doing full-length practice tests at your exam start time builds the same mental rhythm and endurance you’ll need when it’s real.
+You can't just study for finals — you have to rehearse them.
+Doing full-length practice tests at your exam start time builds the same mental rhythm and endurance you'll need when it's real.

 Run a True Finals Simulation